geetikakhurma/Youtube-clone/README.md

 # READ ME
 The Application "Youtube clone" a responsive React JS applicstion consisting of video sections, custom categories, channel pages, videos and much more.
-Developed using React JS ,Material UI, Javascript, HTML5 and data is extracted using Rapid API.
+Developed using React JS ,Material UI, Javascript, HTML5 and data is fetched using Rapid API.